 Now that you have opted for a dark shade of kitchen unit you need to think about how this works with the rest of your kitchen.

-Have a look at the way these anthracite dark kitchen cabinets use lighter shades, wooden surfaces and wood flooring to great effect.
+Have a look at the way these anthracite cabinets use lighter shades, wooden surfaces and wood flooring to great effect.
 Would you like some more great kitchen ideas you can use with dark tones.

 Dark cabinets: small kitchen – You can make it work